News

 Harlem Homegrown

 Films for, by, and/or about Harlem.
-First Friday of every month.
-On hiatus but coming back in 2012: Stay tuned!
+On hiatus.

 Under the Influence of ego trip Logo Under the Influence of ego trip

 Documentary films from the classic hip-hop era brought to you by the ego trip collective.
-Once a month, three months a year - January, February, March in 2011.
+Once a month, for three consecutive months a year.

 Homo-Harlem Logo Homo-Harlem Film Series

 Upper Manhattan's foremost celebration and recognition of the cultural accomplishments of LGBT people of color.
-Annual Series, every June.
+Annual Series.

 Continuing Ed logo Continuing Ed